tc39/proposal-temporal/docs/instant.md

 For a list of IANA time zone names, see the current version of the [IANA time zone database](https://www.iana.org/time-zones).
 A convenient list is also available [on Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), although it might not reflect the latest official status.

-This method is one way to convert a `Temporal.Instant` to a `Temporal.ZonedDateTime`.
-It is the same as `toZonedDateTime()`, but always uses the ISO 8601 calendar.
+This method always returns a `Temporal.ZonedDateTime` with the ISO 8601 calendar.
-Use this method if you are not doing computations in other calendars.
+Remember to use `withCalendar()` on the result if you need to do computations in other calendars.

 Example usage: